V4Fire/Client/src/components/base/b-router/README.md

     path: '/demo',

     query: {
-      // We can use static values
+      // You can use static values
       showHeader: true,

-      // We can use functions
+      // Or, use functions
       selectedCity: (router) => router.r.selectedCity
     },